optakt/optakt.github.io/content/knowledge/flare_architecure.md

 Two counters hold information about the 'positive' and 'negative' votes.
 After some number of votes, the algorithm compares two counters and makes a decision based on that.
 This speeds up the voting process and dramatically decreases the probability of the voting process getting stuck.
-The final part is the Avalanche algorithm that generalizes the snowball and maintains the DAG (direct acyclic graph).
+The final part is the Avalanche algorithm that generalizes the snowball and maintains the DAG.
 DAG is a critical part because it prevents double-spends.
 Because in DAG the transactions are appended to one another, a vote for one transaction implicitly means a vote for all the transactions it is appended to.
 When the transaction is being created, it holds the information about one or more parent transactions.